bridgekitio/frodo/README.md

 print('Sub(5, 2) = ${sub.Result}');
 ```

-For more examples of how to write services that let Abide take
+For more examples of how to write services that let Frodo take
 care of the RPC/API boilerplate, take a look in the [example/](https://github.com/bridgekitio/frodo/tree/main/example)
 directory of this repo.